PHASE IV Functional Nutrition & Health

-Last week we talked about the impact sugar has on the brain.
-This week we’re continuing our discussion of foods and ingredients that scientists and health professionals are urging people to limit or avoid if they want to keep their brain and body healthy.
+What foods and ingredients are scientists and health professionals urging people to limit or avoid if they want to keep their brain and body healthy.

-As of June 18 of this year, trans fats have been officially banned from all manufactured foods.
+As of June 18, 2018, trans fats have been officially banned from all manufactured foods.
 Research in the 1990s found a strong link between trans fats, also known as “partially hydrogenated oil,” and heart disease.
 In addition, more and more studies are finding that trans fats cause cellular destruction in the brain and can adversely impact hormone production, memory and increase inflammation by suppressing the production of Omega-3 fatty acids.

 Now, our brains do need fat to function.
 In fact, the brain relies on natural, healthy fats to maintain cell membranes, keep brain inflammation at bay and transport fat soluble vitamins such as vitamin A, D, E and K. Focus on getting your daily doses of fat from olive oil, coconut oil, nuts, seeds and avocado.